yehdihouldanna/TeachersFreelancingBackend/ReadMe.md

 To update the schema after each new api :
 `$ python manage.py spectacular --file schema.yml`

-don't forget to check the port and host url and then add `/api/schema/swagger-ui` to acess the swagger listing all available APIs in the backend, An api for account creation,
+Don't forget to check the port and host url and then add `/api/schema/swagger-ui` to acess the swagger listing all available APIs in the backend, An api for account creation,
 An api for account edit
 An api for listview

 *Note* : The logout functionality requires the client (mobile to delete it's store token)

 # Local postgres configuration :
 username = postgres
 password = postgres

 ## Login details :
 The backend supports login with phone number, username and email,